 The smaller Cricut Joy is a perfect companion craft machine for Chromebook.
 It's small size makes it a nice and portable machine that fits in with how most people use their Chromebooks.
 Also, Cricut has a Joy Design Space app that works perfectly with all Chromebooks.

-These days most Chromebooks come with 4GB of RAM as a standard and this is the minimum you'll need.
-Many Chromebooks released in 2021 and 2022 will feature 8GB of RAM.
+These days most Chromebooks come with 6GB of RAM as a standard and this is the minimum you'll need.
+Many Chromebooks released in 2021 and 2022 will feature 8GB of RAM and up, the more RAM you have the better the Chromebook will handle complex apps, particularly digital art apps.

 You'll need at least 32GB of storage to save your designs, though keep in mind on a Chromebook you can save everything to Google Drive cloud storage.
-Many Chromebooks now offer 128GB SSD storage, which good to look for.
+The good news is most Chromebooks now offer 128GB SSD storage, and more which means you can do more natively.